Table of Contents

 Put yourself in the shoes of someone who's just heard about your project, perhaps by having stumbled across it while searching for software to solve some problem.
 The first thing they'll encounter is the project's name.

-A good name will not automatically make your project successful, and a bad name will not doom it—well, a really bad name probably could do that, but we start from the assumption that no one here is actively trying to make their project fail.
+A good name will not automatically make your project successful, and a bad name will not doom it.
 However, a bad name can slow down adoption of the project, either because people don't take it seriously, or because they simply have trouble remembering it.

 A good name: